AaradhyaSrivastava/option-pricing-model/README.md

-# Option Pricing Model — Reliance Call (BSM, CRR, Implied Vol, Delta Hedging)
+x# Option Pricing Model — Reliance Call (BSM, CRR, Implied Vol, Delta Hedging)

-This is my self-contained project where I price and hedge a Reliance-like **European call option**.
+This is my self-contained project where I price and hedge a **Reliance call option**.
 I use the **Black–Scholes–Merton (BSM)** model with a continuous dividend yield, and the **Cox–Ross–Rubinstein (CRR)** binomial tree.
 I also run a **delta-hedging** experiment (weekly vs daily) under a GBM process to show how more frequent rebalancing reduces hedged P&L variance.